 Fort Loudoun State Park’s interpretative center offers information on the area’s history and artifacts that were excavated prior to the Fort’s reconstruction from the French and Indian War.
-There is an auditorium that features The Fort Loudoun Story, a 30 minute video about the history of the site.
+There is an auditorium that features Fort Loudoun: Forsaken by God and Man, a 15 minute film about the history of the site.

-Along with living history and monthly interpretive programs, the park hosts several popular seasonal events such as, the 18th Century Trade Faire in September and Christmas at Fort Loudoun which provide a living history of the fort.
+Along with living history and monthly interpretive programs, the park and the Fort Loudoun Association host several popular seasonal events such as, the 18th Century Trade Faire in October and Christmas at Fort Loudoun which provide a living history of the fort.

 Stay up-to-date with park news and happenings by visiting our Facebook page.

 Looking for a trail map?
 Click the link below to see a list of the maps available at this park.
 The page includes all the trail maps we have available, organized by park.
 We have free and paid options that provide you the details you need to have your next great adventure in Tennessee.